maxitg/SetReplace/.github/CONTRIBUTING.md

 ```

 and provide to their CMake project the CMake variable: `SetReplace_DIR` pointing to the file `SetReplaceConfig.cmake`.
-This file can be found in the build directory of SetReplace, or in the `$CMAKE_INSTALL_PREFIX/lib/cmake/SetReplace`
+This file can be found in the build directory of SetReplace, or in the `$CMAKE_INSTALL_PREFIX/lib/cmake/SetReplace` if
-if the project was installed.
+the project was installed.

 ### Tests

-Unit tests live in the [Tests folder](/Tests).
+Tests live in the [Tests folder](/Tests).
 They are technically .wlt files, but they contain more structure.

 Each file consists of a single [`Association`](https://reference.wolfram.com/language/ref/Association.html):